ruinogenesis/ICT111-Gravity-MVP/docs/weekly-logbook.md

 4. Register-first rule for any future third-party asset.

 ## Issues / Blockers
-GitHub issue numbers for the 9 risks and the FR-15 clarification still to be created (placeholders "#TBD" in docs — replace after creating issues).
+Resolved after this entry: all issues were created (#30–#52, including the 9 risks at #40–#46 and the FR-15 clarification at #47, approved by all three members) and the "#TBD" placeholders in the docs were replaced with the real numbers.

 # Weekly Logbook - Lab 10